huggingface/accelerate/docs/source/usage_guides/big_modeling.md

 Next we need to load in the weights to our model so we can perform inference.

-For this we will use [`~utils.load_checkpoint_and_dispatch`], which as the name implies will load a checkpoint inside your empty model and dispatch the weights for each layer across all the devices you have available (GPU/MPS and CPU RAM).
+For this we will use [`load_checkpoint_and_dispatch`], which as the name implies will load a checkpoint inside your empty model and dispatch the weights for each layer across all the devices you have available (GPU/MPS and CPU RAM).

 To determine how this `dispatch` can be performed, generally specifying `device_map="auto"` will be good enough as 🤗 Accelerate will attempt to fill all the space in your GPU(s), then loading them to the CPU, and finally if there is not enough RAM it will be loaded to the disk (the absolute slowest option).